ctbarna/npmap.js/README.md

 NPMap.js is versioned using [semantic versioining](http://semver.org).
 This means that releases are numbered: `major.minor.patch` and follow these guidelines:

-- Breaking backward compatibility bumps the major (and resets the minor and patch)
+- Breaking backward compatibility bumps the major (and resets the minor and patch to zero)
-- New additions that don't break backward compatibility bumps the minor (and resets the patch)
+- New additions that don't break backward compatibility bumps the minor (and resets the patch to zero)
 - Bug fixes and miscellaneous changes bumps the patch

 ##Changelog